Brady-Simon/PySnake/README.md

 # PySnake

 An AI-enabled Snake that allows you to train a PyTorch neural network and see the trained network play the game in a Tkinter application.
+This project was made by Brady Simon and Gerald Arenas as a way to learn more about neural networks and how representing the same information differently can cause different outcomes.

 There are three different neural network files:
   1. NeuralNetwork.py
   2. VisualNeuralNetwork.py